Being a Testimony

 Now, when I read back through all this, it is quite a testimony to the many ways that God works.
 He has done so much for us and with us and through us… and yet, by far the greatest miracle and the greatest testimony of it all to me is not the many things He has done for us, but it is what He has done in us: reproducing His Life.
 This eternal and everlasting Life that is living in me every day is the greatest testimony and greatest miracle of all!
 This Life is the greatest testimony any one of us can possibly have.
 It was this Life that opened my eyes to see my true state and to see Him.
 It was this Life that not only saved me from that state of death, but is continuing to reclaim every part of me, replacing my old life with His new Life.

 If this Life is your testimony too, then I celebrate Him with you!
 And if not, then please be real and honest with yourself and with God.
-Give up on going your own way and ask Him to bring you into this Life that He is longing to share with you, for you will never regret it!
+Ask Him to bring you into this Life that He is longing to share with you, for you will never regret it!
 As Jesus Himself said, “I am the Door (the Way in) anyone who enters in through Me will be saved (will live).
 He will come in and he will go out [freely], and will find pasture.
 The thief comes only in order to steal and kill and destroy.
 I came that they may have and enjoy Life, and have it in abundance (to the full, till it overflows).”
 (John 10:9-10 AMP).

 This is what we were born for: to be in close, intimate relationship with this One who loves us so very much and wants to share His Life, heart and mind with us.
 The God of this universe wants to be our friend, our love, our Life!
 That is so amazing and mind-blowing!
 This Life that He gives us propels us on into a life of continual unveiling as we discover: “Christ: The final frontier… our mission: to explore strange new worlds… to seek out new Life; to boldly go where no one has gone before!”
 And we say with Him: “Make it so!”